Micevski/Reservations/README.md

 All password are stored crypted, using ``org.springframework.security.crypto.password`` - ``PasswordEncoder``.

-> Note that this app is stil develop.
+> Note that this app is in stil develop.